A wise person once said:

 Alex Gardner, NASA JPL

-At the UB Glacier Modeling Lab, we study Earth’s ice sheets, especially the Greenland Ice Sheet, as well as Antarctica, past ice sheets (e.g., the Laurentide), and mountain glaciers around the world.
-We ask questions about ice dynamics and the interactions between ice flow and liquid water.
-How, when, and where does surface melt water get to the ice-sheet bed, and how does this affect ice dynamics?
-Our primary tool is process-scale ice-sheet models, and we incorporate remote sensing data into developing these models.
+At the UB Glacier Modeling Lab, we study Earth’s ice sheets, especially the Greenland Ice Sheet, as well as Antarctica, past ice sheets (e.g., the Laurentide), and smaller land ice masses and mountain glaciers around the world.
+We ask questions about ice dynamics, and different interactions between ice flow and liquid water that can influence ice dynamics.

 Ilulissat Icefjord